Pistonight/botw-save-state/README.md

 - Hold `L` for 1 second: Decrease level
 - Hold `R` for 1 second: Increase level

+The level settings are preserved through restarts, meaning that when you close the game on a level, you will be on the same level when you boot up the game again.

 There are currently 4 levels:

 #### Level 0: Disabled